sjaehn/BSchaffl/README.md

 1.0 fully applies the plugin step stretch effects to the respective MIDI signal positions.

+### Amp control mode

+Select between step controlled (sliders) and shape controlled mode.
+The step controlled mode uses constant amp values for the whole respective step.
+If you want more flexibility and change the amp value during a step (e. g., for accents), you can use the shape mode.

+### Slider-controlled amp mode: Step amp controls

+Drag (or scroll) the sliders to reduce the velocity of MIDI notes for the respective step.

+### Shape-controlled amp mode: Amp shape

+Alternatively, draw a shape for the reduction of velocity of MIDI notes.

 ### Step stretch Markers

 Drag the stretch markers to manually compress or stretch the step size.